-Effective with the 2013 ROE, FHFA has used the CAMELSO rating system to report examination findings and conclusions to the Enterprise's board of directors.
-The CAMELSO rating for Fannie Mae for the 2014 supervisory cycle was informed by eight targeted examinations planned and completed during the 2014 cycle.
-The CAMELSO rating for Fannie Mae for the 2015 supervisory cycle was informed by three targeted examinations planned and commenced in the 2014 supervisory cycle, for which the conclusion letters issued in April and September 2015, and in March 2016.
-The small number of targeted examinations completed during each of these two supervisory cycles necessarily limited the basis for the CAMELSO ratings for each cycle.
+Effective with the 2013 ROE, FHFA has used the CAMELSO rating system to report examination findings and conclusions to the Enterprise's board of directors.15 The CAMELSO rating for Freddie Mac for the 2014 supervisory cycle was informed by 11 targeted examinations, 4 began in 2013 and completed in 2014, and 7 planned and completed during the 2014 cycle.
+The CAMELSO rating for the 2015 supervisory cycle was informed by 11 completed targeted examinations, 4 began in 2014 and completed in 2015, and 7 commenced and completed in 2015.
+By not completing all planned targeted examinations for the supervisory cycles, the findings from those examinations were not available to inform the CAMELSO ratings for each cycle.

-Figure 4 captures, by year, the disposition of DER's planned targeted examinations for Fannie Mae.
+Figure 4 captures, by year, the disposition of DER's planned targeted examinations for Freddie Mac.